Whether you’re moving for work or other reasons, you’ve probably asked yourself, “How much should I spend on rent?”

 You can often find deals on social media groups, be it subleasing someone’s place temporarily or connecting with a real estate agent who can give you valuable insights on the area you’re interested in.

 From there, you can also inquire about roommates or living situations where a roommate is needed.
-Although you may not prefer it, sharing a rental is an effective way to cut costs so you can build your savings, pay off debts and eventually live on your own again.
+Although you may not prefer it, sharing a rental is an effective way to cut down on housing expenses so you can build your savings, pay off debts and eventually live on your own again.

 Consolidate your debt